-- Ankareh Formation, undivided (Upper and Lower Triassic) Shown on cross section only.
-Regionally consists of three members, with a major regional unconformity, the T-3 unconformity of Pipiringos and O'Sullivan (1978), separating the middle and lower members (Kummel, 1954); 1485 feet (453 m) thick southwest of Heber Valley (Baker, 1964) and of comparable thickness near Devils Slide (Coogan and King, 2016). - Ankareh Formation, upper member (Upper Triassic) Reddish-brown mudstone, siltstone, and very fine to fine-grained sandstone that weathers to poorly exposed slopes; deposited in fluvial, floodplain, and lacustrine environments of an interior basin drained by north- and northwest-flowing rivers (see, for example, Dubiel, 1994); upper contact not exposed, but appears sharp, corresponding to the base of ledge-forming, moderate-reddish-orange, massively cross-bedded, quartz sandstone of the Nugget Sandstone; map patterns suggest a thickness of 600 to 700 feet (180-210 m) at the southwest side of Round Valley; Kummel (1954) reported that the upper member is 390 feet (120 m) thick on Red Butte Creek northeast of Salt Lake City; Coogan and King (2016) reported that equivalent beds at Devils Slide are 600 to 680 feet (180-210 m) thick, and Baker (1964) reported this unit is about 450 feet (135 m) thick southwest of Heber City. - Ankareh Formation, Gartra Grit Member (Upper Triassic) White, light-brown, and pinkish-gray, fine-to coarse-grained, locally pebbly and gritty, feldspathic quartz sandstone; clasts are rounded quartzite and chert; resistant and so weathers to support ridge crests; at the Hideout development, east of Jordanelle Reservoir, and north-west of Kimball Junction, in the Park City West quadrangle, consists of a thick lower sandstone and thinner upper sandstone separated by poorly exposed reddish-brown mudstone comparable in thickness to the two combined sandstones; upper contact corresponds to a change from ledge-forming gritty sandstone to slopes of reddish-brown mudstone and fine-grained sandstone; deposited in north- and northwest-flowing braided river channels of an interior basin (see, for example, Dubiel, 1994); map patterns suggest a thickness of about 250 feet (75 m) at Round Valley; Kummel (1954) reported that the Gartra Grit is 60 feet (18 m) thick on Red Butte Creek northeast of Salt Lake City, and Baker (1964) reported that it is about 40 feet (12 m) thick southwest of Heber City.
+- Fa Ankareh Formation, undivided (Upper and Lower Triassic) - Shown on cross section only.
+Regionally consists of three members, with a major regional unconformity, the TR-3 unconformity of Pipiringos and O'Sullivan (1978), separating the middle and lower members (Kummel, 1954); 1485 feet (453 m) thick southwest of Heber Valley (Baker, 1964) and of comparable thickness near Devils Slide (Coogan and King, 2016). - Tau Ankareh Formation, upper member (Upper Triassic) - Reddish-brown mudstone, siltstone, and very fine to fine-grained sandstone that weathers to poorly exposed slopes; deposited in fluvial, floodplain, and lacustrine environments of an interior basin drained by north- and northwest-flowing rivers (see, for example, Dubiel, 1994); upper contact not exposed, but appears sharp in this map area, corresponding to the base of ledge-forming, moderate-reddish-orange, massively cross-bedded, quartz sandstone of the Nugget Sandstone; map patterns suggest a thickness of 600 to 700 feet (180-210 m) at the southwest side of Round Valley; McKean (2020) estimated the undeformed thickness is 500 to 700 feet (150-210 m) in the Sugar House quadrangle on the west side of the Wasatch Range; Coogan and King (2016) reported that equivalent beds at Devils Slide are 600 to 680 feet (180-210 m) thick, and Baker (1964) reported this unit is about 450 feet (135 m) thick southwest of Heber City. - Fag Ankareh Formation, Gartra Grit Member (Upper Triassic) White, light-brown, and pinkish-gray, fine- to coarse-grained, locally pebbly and gritty, feldspathic quartz sandstone; clasts are rounded quartzite and chert; resistant and so weathers to support ridge crests; at the Hideout development east of Jordanelle Reservoir, and northwest of Kimball Junction in the Park City West quadrangle, consists of a thick lower sandstone and thinner upper sandstone separated by poorly exposed reddish-brown mudstone comparable in thickness to the two combined sandstones; upper contact corresponds to a change from ledge-forming gritty sandstone to slopes of reddish-brown mudstone and fine-grained sandstone; deposited in north- and northwest-flowing braided river channels of an interior basin (see, for example, Dubiel, 1994); map patterns suggest a thickness of about 250 feet (75 m) at Round Valley; Kummel (1954) reported that the Gartra Grit is 60 feet (18 m) thick on Red Butte Creek northeast of Salt Lake City, McKean (2020) reported a thickness of 70 to 100 feet (20-30 m) in this same area, and Baker (1964) reported that it is about 40 feet (12 m) thick southwest of Heber City.